Another dead end. Isaac swore, and regretted it.

 Then again, it wasn’t like they could turn back now.
 They didn’t really have a choice, had to see it through.

 She had been growing stronger.
 Yasmin still saw her as a helpless child, too weak to hold her own, but Laura was more than that now.
 She could make the trip without her mother if she wanted, not that it would do any good.
 Yasmin thought she would burn out, wouldn’t last for long — she never said it, but she might as well have.
 Laura gritted her teeth in response.
 She would show her mother just how much she was capable of.

 - - -

 Yasmin didn’t like sweating, but she could handle it.
-What she couldn’t handle was her beautiful dress taking scratches and little tears from the rock walls closing in tight around her.
+What she couldn’t handle was her beautiful dress taking scratches and tears from the rock walls closing in tight around her.
 She couldn’t even see anything anymore, just heard the quiet rips of fabric and shuddered.

 She had tried to think otherwise, but now there was no fooling herself — she wanted to go home.
-Home, where fires burned warm and passions burned hot and she fit right in.
+Home, where the fires burned warm and the passions burned hot and she fit right in.
 Not up here in the cold and dark, where she had to strain every muscle she had just to hear her dress fall apart.

-The rock was frigid against her cold feet, and she started to appreciate the journey Isaac made a little more.
-He hadn’t been down in so long, but just like her daughter growing up, that also seemed like a few weeks ago.
+The rock was frigid against her feet, and she started to appreciate the journey Isaac made a little more.
+He hadn’t been down in so long, but just like her daughter growing up, that also seemed like just a few weeks ago.
 Before Laura, he had been a regular.
 What had changed?